secretstartups/handbook/business-technology/data-team/platform/infrastructure/index.html.md

 There are 4 containers running in the current Airflow deployment as defined in the [deployment.yml](https://gitlab.com/gitlab-data/data-image/blob/master/airflow_image/manifests/deployment.yaml):

 1. A sidecar container checks the repo activity feed for any merges to master.
-If there was one, the sidecar will reclone the repo so that Airflow runs the freshest DAGs.
+If there was one, the sidecar will re-clone the repo so that Airflow runs the freshest DAGs.
 1. The Airflow scheduler
 1. The Airflow webserver
-1. A cloudsql proxy that allows Airflow to connect to our cloudsql instance
+1. A Cloud SQL proxy that allows Airflow to connect to our Cloud SQL instance

 #### Kubernetes Setup

 We run in the `gitlab-analysis` project in Google Cloud Platform (GCP).
 Airflow runs in the `data-ops` cluster.

-##### Nodepools
+##### Node pools

-Within this cluster there are 4 nodepools: `highmem-pool`, `production-task-pool`, `testing-pool`, and `sdc-1`.
-Each nodepool has a dedicated use for ease of monitoring and resource management.
+Within this cluster there are 4 node pools: `highmem-pool`, `production-task-pool`, `testing-pool`, and `sdc-1`.
+Each node pool has a dedicated use for ease of monitoring and resource management.

 1) `highmem-pool` - used to run the Airflow server, scheduler, and network components.
 Autoscales from 1-2 nodes.
 2) `production-task-pool` - used to run most production Airflow tasks except SCD tasks.
 Autoscales from 2-5 nodes.
 3) `sdc-1` - used to run production SCD extractions.
 Autoscales from 1-3 nodes.
-4) `testing-pool` - a pool that does not usually have a running node, but is used to run engineer's locally-launced Airflow tasks.
+4) `testing-pool` - a pool that does not usually have a running node, but is used to run engineer's locally-launched Airflow tasks.
 Autoscales from 1-2 nodes.

-All nodepools except the `highmem-pool` have labels and [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to manage which nodepool launches which Airflow task.
-For a task to be scheduled in a nodepool, a task must have nodeAffinity for the pool and it must have a toleration that matches the taint.
+All node pools except the `highmem-pool` have labels and [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to manage which node pool launches which Airflow task.
+For a task to be scheduled in a node pool, a task must have nodeAffinity for the pool and it must have a toleration that matches the taint.
 See [this MR](https://gitlab.com/gitlab-data/analytics/merge_requests/2006/diffs) where we added the affinity and toleration for the Slowly-Changing Dimensions task for our postgres pipeline jobs.

 #### Create Namespace